 Sugar Cane is a 3-5 m (9-15 ft) tall tropical grass that produces most of the world sugar.
 Saccharum officinarum grows in tropical to warm mediterranean climates.
 Canes can be peeled and eaten at any moment, they are best after blooming.
 Sugar cane is very fast growing in hot summer weather, water and fertilize abundantly in summer.
 It is hardy to light frosts.
 Protect the base if frosts are expected.

-In this case Canarius offers one rooted plant, grown in a 14-16 cm pot.
-If the rooted plant is not available, we will ship a pack of two super-thick cuttings ready to sprout.
 Cuttings are the best way to reproduce sugar cane, because they root easily and will give a plant exactly like the original mother plant.
-Plant our cuttings in a sandy, draining soil.
-Keep moist and warm above 17 C for rooting.
-The best rooting temperature is 20-30 C. Visit our blog and read how to root sugarcane cuttings.
+Let's plant our cuttings in a sandy and draining soil.
+Keep them moist and warm above 17 C to take root.
+The best rooting temperature is 20-30 C. how to root sugarcane cuttings.

 Visit THIS LINK and see pictures of our fruit trees on the packing desk and learn more about what we ship, including the sugarcane cuttings.